bagusfarisa/pacmann-project-python-super-cashier/README.md

 Delete an item in the order list by providing the name of the item as the argument to this method.
 <br />

-This method will give an error message if the item name inputted isn't found in the order list.
+This method will give an error message if:
+- The item name inputted isn't found in the order list.
 <br />

 ### 8. reset_transaction() Method